multiversx/mx-docs/docs/wallet/wallet-extension.md

 The Maiar DeFi Wallet can be installed on Chrome, Brave, and other chromium-based browsers.
 This extension is free and secure, with compelling features that allow you to create a new wallet or import existing wallets, manage multiple wallets on the MultiversX mainnet, and store MultiversX tokens such as EGLD, ESDT, or NFTs on the MultiversX Network with easy accessibility.

-Let's walk through the steps how to install and set up the Maiar DeFi Wallet extension:
+Let's walk through the steps on how to install and set up the Maiar DeFi Wallet extension:

 ## Prerequisites